WEHI-SODA-Hub/SODA-Classify-Train-Model/README.md

                         Saves the preprocessed data.
   --config CONFIG, -j CONFIG
                         Path to JSON config file.

+Note: The script automatically detects input file format (.csv or .parquet) by extension.
+      Prediction outputs are always saved as CSV for compatibility with reporting tools.
 ```

 The script used to assess the results usage: